 Transferring cryptocurrencies is often so quick and easy that some coins (eg, Dogecoin) have even built tipping platforms for themselves.
 With the press of a button, users tip each other with coins for entertaining or informative posts on Reddit, Twitter and other social media.

 That might not sound like a big deal, but blockchain technology allows people to send amounts as little as 5 or 10 cents to someone on the other side of the world for the first time in history.
 Previously, these kinds of transfers would be eaten up by international transaction fees.

 What to watch out for

-Cryptocurrencies are not without their pitfalls and you will need to be careful when handling your digital currency to avoid losing everything you own.
+Cryptocurrencies are not without their pitfalls and you will need to be careful when handling your digital currency.

 - Before you send cryptocoins to someone, always double check their wallet address.